heritage-happenings/residents/README.md

 It should readable by the built-in web browser that comes with

-* E-readers such as Kindles
+* E-readers such as the Amazon Kindle
-* Tablets such as the Ipad
+* Tablets such as the Apple Ipad
 * Laptops and desktops

 ***